echeran/smile-of-murugan/webbook/chapter16.md

 M. V. Venugopala Pillai (born 1896), one of the great teachers of the indigenous Tamil scholastic tradition.
 He is an outstanding editor and glossator, and and excellent and kind teacher.
 In this connection, I recall the words of
-M. Eliade (*Yoga*: *Immortality* and *Freedom*, 2nd ed.
-1959, 5): "Strictly speaking, all traditional disciplines or crafts are, in India, taught by masters and are thus initiations; for millenniums they have been transmitted orally, 'from mouth to ear".
+M. Eliade (*Yoga*: *Immortality and Freedom*, 2nd ed.
+1959, 5): "Strictly speaking, ... all traditional disciplines or crafts are, in India, taught by masters and are thus initiations; for millenniums they have been transmitted orally, 'from mouth to ear".
 This fact is one of the most important components in the atmosphere which produced commentatorial literature.